Azimi2kht/lung-segmentation/README.md

 # Segmentation of Lung in Chest X-ray Dataset
 In this project I used [DUCK-Net](https://github.com/RazvanDu/DUCK-Net) model, a SOT model in segmentation to segment lung in [Chest X-ray dataset](https://www.data-in-brief.com/article/S2352-3409(23)00725-4/fulltext).
+I achieved a Dice score of `%96.4` on the test set.

 ## Screenshots
 In order from left to right: X-ray scan, Ground Truth, Model output